Artful Homemaking

 Actually, that’s only a small portion of the pile.
 It was a lot bigger than this before I sorted through them. 🙂

-I don’t think I’ll ever be a “paperless organization” type of girl.
 For some reason I just enjoy paper, and holding something tangible in my hand.
 I like the idea of minimalism and less clutter, but I just can’t get rid of all the paper.

 But I did need to do something about my recipes.
 Even though I’ve made several cookbook binders through the years, and most of my recipes were in binders already, I decided to consolidate them all into one big binder.

 And did you notice that my binder has our name on it?
-I came across a 40% off sale here and decided it was the perfect time to get my recipes in order.
-I love that it’s personalized and washable!
+I came across a sale on binders here and decided it was the perfect time to get my recipes in order.

 How to Organize Recipes